 Yes, you can let your dog on the sofa or the bed if you like, provided there is no aggression resulting over access to these places.
 If you like, train your dog that they come up only when invited.
 You can feed your dog before you eat and they won’t take over the household.
 I promise.
 I almost always feed my dogs before I eat because I make sure they get taken care of before I do.
 I would suggest teaching them to sit and wait politely for their meals, however.
 Waiting at doorways, while an important training and safety exercise, will not prevent your dog from taking over the world.

 Being a good leader for your dog is a lot like being a good parent.
 Be patient, confident and forgiving of errors.
 We all forget the rules sometimes.
-Give guidance and direction – be an educator and a translator instead of a dominator.
+Give guidance and direction as opposed to correction.
+Be an educator and a translator instead of a dominator.
 Provide a safe, stable, predictable environment and make sure your dogs physical and mental needs are met.
 If your dog’s behavior frustrates you, take a bit of time to teach your dog what you want them to do.
 Above all, protect your dog from harm – be someone your dog can trust and feel safe with.
 Try your best every day to be the person your dog thinks you are.
 You will not be perfect, but they will forgive you.